luizbills/wp-plugin-skeleton-old/CONTRIBUTING.md

 ```

 - Then, open your WordPress admin panel and active the **`Skeleton Dev Plugin`** plugin.
-- When you when you are ready, create a Pull Request with all details.
+- When you are ready, create a Pull Request with all details.